panshuiqing/shop/README.md

 # Lite Market
 This is a little Market system.
+Use Angular2 + webpack + mysql.